Understanding Your Hard Hat Expiration Date

 About MSA V-Gard® Standard Hard Hats

-MSA Safety is a worldwide leading in personal protective equipment, and MSA hard hats are designed to keep laborers safe in some of the most dangerous working conditions.
+MSA Safety is a worldwide leader in personal protective equipment, and MSA hard hats are designed to keep laborers safe in some of the most dangerous working conditions.

 The MSA V-Gard hard hat includes the following features:

-- A high density polyethylene shell to protect laborers from life-threatening impacts to the head.
+- A high-density polyethylene shell that protects laborers from life-threatening impacts to the head.

 - MSA V-Gard® Caps meet or exceed the applicable requirements for a Type I Helmet (top impact) as outlined in ANSI Z89.1 2014, Class E.